 Above all, the quality of the client-therapist relationship is most important for achieving goals in therapy.
 A willingness to collaborate and be authentic with each other will maximize the outcomes of therapy.
 Therapy works best when you feel at ease, and a sense of trust and comfort to fully disclose with your therapist.
 My job is to provide a compassionate, safe and non-judgmental space for you to discuss whatever thoughts or concerns you may have.
 I encourage those seeking a therapist to “shop” around for a person that they feel most comfortable and secure with.
 With that in mind, I am more than willing to answer any questions or concerns via email or telephone before we decide to schedule a session.

 *I only take on a maximum of 10 clients a week.
 Due to this, I may have a waiting list when you contact me.
 I find that this way of working suits me quite well.
 I love this job, but it’s hard work and I invest all of myself in it.
-I take this work very seriously and spend a great deal of time reading, note taking, and thinking a lot about ways in which I can help my clients.
+I take this work very seriously and spend a great deal of time reading, learning, and thinking about ways in which I can help my clients.
+I also spend a lot of time on my own personal growth by journaling, meditating, being in nature, and engaging in my own therapy, as well as consulting groups with colleagues.
 I also recently discovered I am a highly sensitive person -maybe you are, too?
 Learning more about this for myself and my clients has really changed the way I take care of myself and also how I work with clients.
 Because of this, I believe I am able to create a very warm, compassionate and strong bond with my clients.

 "Feeling compassion for ourselves in no way releases us from responsibility for our actions.
 Rather, it releases us from the self-hatred that prevents us from responding to our life with clarity and balance.”

 "To be enlightened is to no longer have anxiety about imperfection."